In a nutshell, this is the Version 2 of a project to create an adjustable wheelbase, adjustable steering angle roller skate plate.

 Goals

-1. Lower deck height.
-The prior version was limited by a couple design decisions.
+• Lower deck height.
+The prior version was limited by a confluence of design decisions

 • The desire for 5* steering angle adjustment increments